Shopify/hydrogen/.changeset/fuzzy-phones-laugh.md

 '@shopify/cli-hydrogen': major
 ---

-The worker runtime, previously used with `--worker` flag, is now the default runtime in the `dev` and `preview` commands.
-The legacy Node.js sandbox runtime can still be used with the `--legacy-runtime` but will be removed in a future release.
+Make the worker runtime the default for the local development server when running `dev` and `preview`.
+To access the legacy Node.js runtime, pass the `--legacy-runtime` flag.
+The legacy runtime will be deprecated and removed in a future release.